coreboot/chrome-ec/docs/case_closed_debugging_cr50.md

 ### Special Case Devices

 Bob devices have a write protect screw in addition to battery presence.
 The write protect screw will force enable write protect until it's removed.
-If Cr50 is set to `follow_batt_pres`, you need to remove the write protect screw and disconnect the battery to disable write protect.
+If GSC is set to `follow_batt_pres`, you need to remove the write protect screw and disconnect the battery to disable write protect.
 If you run `wp disable`, you will also need to remove the screw.